Automatic language translation

 There is no automatic stay of the decision when an external appeal is made to NCAT.
 You can lodge an Application for a stay or interim order (DOCX, 84.1 KB) at the same time when lodging the External Appeal form.

-When deciding an external appeal, NCAT can make a range of orders.
-These include:
+When deciding an external appeal, NCAT may make orders including: